oleks/diku/exp/unums/README.md

 Summary bits are great as they require no shifts, and it can suffice to and-mask the representation and compare that with 0.
-It is noteworthy, that conventional C compilers do not optimize bit-field access.
+It is noteworthy, that conventional C/C++ compilers do not optimize bit-field access.
 (See also [../bitfields](../bitfields).)

 The `negative` summary bit is useful as there is both a positive and negative